mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Device Provider Certificate | A digital certificate issued to the "Device Provider".
 This certificate proves that the provider has been certified for SBI 1.0/SBI 2.0 respective compliance.
 The entity is expected to keep this certificate in secure possession in an HSM.
 All the individual device trust certificates are issued using this certificate as the root.
 This certificate is issued by the countries in conjunction with MOSIP.
 Management Server | A server run by the device provider to manage the life cycle of the biometric devices.
 FPS | Frames Per Second
-Device Registration | The process of registering the device with MOSIP servers.
 Signature | All signature should be as per RFC 7515.<br>Header - The attribute with "alg" set to RS256 and x5c set to base64encoded certificate.<br>Payload - Byte array of the actual data, always represented as base64urlencoded.<br>Signature - Base64urlencoded signature bytes
 ISO Format Time | ISO 8601 with format yyyy-mm-dd HH:MM:ssZ Registration | The process of applying for a Foundational Id.